Byzantine priority theory: History

 In the modern day, multiple editions of the Greek Majority text have been created, such as the editions of Maurice A. Robinson & William G. Pierpont, Byzantine Majority Text (Family 35) by Wilbur Pickering, The Greek New Testament According to the Majority Text (Hodges-Farstad) and the Eastern Orthodox Patriarchal text.

 Theory

-Codex Alexandrinus (400ad), the oldest Greek witness of the Byzantine text in the Gospels.
+Codex Alexandrinus, dated to around A.D.
+400 to 440, the oldest Greek witness of the Byzantine text in the Gospels.